 What to expect with a new baby – 8 tips

-Are you a new parent (or a seasoned veteran with a new baby) who stumbled onto Evidence-Based Mommy?
+Are you a new parent (or a seasoned veteran with a new baby)?
 We’d love to have you join our community on Facebook, Evidence-based Parents, to get support and insight from like-minded parents!
 Follow the link to sign up and we look forward to seeing you there!